 I wrote naturally about sexuality because I hadn’t realized I needed to censor what I wrote.
 Although I am very liberated, my writing is more inhibited now.
-There were no complaints about this in Pakistan, in fact, my candor was appreciated.
+There were no complaints about this in Pakistan.
+In fact, my candor was appreciated.
 When I launched the self-published The Crow Eaters in Lahore, there was a bomb scare at the hotel and the function was hastily closed.
 I realized later that the Parsi community was very offended and responsible for the bomb scare.
 No one had written about the Parsis before, except books praising the community, and the Parsis could not stand to see characters fictionalized, warts and all.
 The general Pakistani community loved it.
-It was not until the book was published in Britain to critical acclaim that the Parsis gradually accepted it.
+It was not until the book was published in Britain to critical acclaim that the Parsis accepted it.

 The only squeamishness about Cracking India has been in the United States.
 A mom and her pastor tried to ban it from being taught in a Baccalaureate program in a Florida high school.
 A committee of 30 people decided it was suitable to teach.

 Who are the writers to watch out for in Pakistani literature?